sanity-io/sanity-plugin-cloudinary/README.md

 <img width="996" alt="Screen Shot 2021-03-22 at 10 07 52 PM" src="https://user-images.githubusercontent.com/38528/112096210-0f4e3300-8b5b-11eb-9f26-45481df878ba.png">

 ## Content
-Here is an example of which data is stored on your documents after selecting an asset.
+Here is an example of which data is stored on your document after selecting an asset.

 ```json
 {